 Alt. ph.
 715-394-8244

-Conduct on University Lands (UW Sys Ch 18)
+Conduct on University Lands (WI Admin Code - UWS Ch.
+18)

 UW System Administrative Code Chapter 18 are rules which regulate conduct on all lands subject to the control of the board of regents of the university of Wisconsin system.
 All UW-Superior students are expect to abide by these regulations and hold other accountable as well.

-Below are added sections of Chapter 18 that specificially apply to UW-Superior:
+Below are added sections of Chapter 18 that specifically apply to UW-Superior: